Multiple Income Streams Don’t Create Security — Structure Does

 • simplification

-If income streams consume more energy than they provide safety, they need redesigning.
+If your income streams consume more energy than they provide security, then they need redesigning.

 • start small